Superrehtard/old_diaspora_wiki/FAQ-for-Pod-Maintainers.md

 If you're missing your images in the production environment, change serve_static_assets in config/environments/production.rb to true and restart Diaspora.
 Or set up a reverse proxy to serve the files directly under public/.

+1. Help, why are there no images on my pod?
+You are most likely in production mode, or your apache/nginx is not serving static assets.
+If you want to just run your server from your thin on port 3000, you can set ruby to servce static assets by changing %{the setting}

+2. Webfinger does not seem to be working!
+ Is your resque worker running?
+Can you see the error in resque web?
+Does your SSL cert check out?(link for cert checker)  We do not support self signed certs, but you can get a free one here and here

+3. Help, I am receiving posts, but nobody is receiving mine!
+Check your ssl certs!

 ## What if my question isn't answered here?